verify-media/verify-client/GETTING_STARTED.md

   PINATA_SECRET=<PINATA_SECRET>
   ```

+  <i>Note: The Verify protocol does not enforce the use of IPFS by design.
+Any other storage mechanism, such as AWS S3, can also be used.</i>

 - Finally please set the ORG_NAME in the `.env` file to the name of the publisher

 ## Publishing